ducksouplab/ducksoup/README.md

 GStreamer settings are defined in `config/gst.yml`:

-- `forceEncodingSize` set to true to force width/height/framerate of the encoded video streams.
-If false, width/height/framerate of output streams are identical to input (browser sent) streams.
 - `rtpjitterbuffer` defines properties passed to the [rtpjitterbuffer](https://gstreamer.freedesktop.org/documentation/rtpmanager/rtpjitterbuffer.html#properties) plugin
 - `vp8`, `x264`, `nv264` and `opus` define codec settings, `nv264` being preferred to `x264` if NVIDIA codec is enabled.